Litigation Chronology and Evidence

 To search for facts, issues, or people in your database, type in the name of the field, a colon, and the value in quotation marks.
 The following examples would work as searches in your litigation database:

 fact:"Enron admits to overstating 600M in profits since 1997"

 You may also run searches for specific terms within each set (e.g. facts:"Enron") to identify facts, issues, or people that contain specific terms.
 Additionally, to search for "people" you can search on either "person:" or "people:" as seen in the examples above.

 If you want to search for different case connection items within the same document with an "AND" search:

 issue:"Fraud" AND person:"John Smith"

-Facts and People are currently not available in the Advanced Search tab or in the Document Filters at this time.
-But you can click on the document count in the Chronology tab for both Facts and People.
+Facts and People are currently not available in the Document Filters at this time.
+But you can search on the fields directly or through the advanced search tab, or you can click on the document count in the Chronology tab for both Facts and People.
 For more information, view the support article on the Litigation Chronology Tab.
 Issues (formerly Document issues) have always been available in the Advanced Search tab and in Filters and will continue to be available there.

 Next up - The Litigation Chronology Tab